On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: Introduction

 \begin{restatable}{application}{addef} {Consider the class of additive valuations.
 If an EF1 cardinal allocation mechanism is truthful, non-bossy, and neutral on the sub-class of strict additive valuations, then the mechanism {allocates at most $n+1$ goods on strict additive profiles.}} \end{restatable}

-{We thus see that the impact of truthfulness on the performance of neutral and non-bossy algorithms is significant: while our result shows that such a truthful mechanism that is EF1 must throw away almost all goods (throw at least $m-(n+1)$ goods), the Round Robin algorithm can partition \emph{all} goods and is EF1 on the true input.}
+We thus see that the impact of truthfulness on the performance of neutral and non-bossy algorithms is {striking}: our result shows that {any} truthful mechanism that is EF1 must throw away almost all goods (throw at least $m-(n+1)$ goods), {while} the Round Robin algorithm can partition \emph{all} goods and is EF1 (on the reported preferences). {Moreover, in the case that all items are {nearly} identical {(no ties)}, every agent can only get at most $2$ items, a negligible fraction of the $\lfloor \frac{m}{n} \rfloor$ items she gets in the best EF1 allocation.}